Welcome to the QuickBooks + Zoho CRM Integration User Guide

 - Yes, it can.
 We can connect to Zoho Books as well.

 - Every integration we build is customized for your business.
 For this reason, we are unable to provide a free trial of the integration to you.
 It’s possible for the integration to do much more than is possible with a trial version of the integration, and we wouldn’t want you to get the wrong idea about the product by exposing you to a trial edition instead of a fully-functioning version.

 - How do I get support for my integration if I am a paying customer?

 - Please contact us at firstname.lastname@example.org.

-If you have any other questions for us or you’d like to speak to a Zoho consultant about the integration, please contact us by using the button in the upper right corner of the screen.
+If you have any other questions for us or you’d like to speak to a Zoho consultant about the integration, please contact us any time.